manjaro/pacman-mirrors/docs/index.md

     3     : Missing mirror file
     BRANCH: Value from config

+## IMPORTANT TO REMEMBER
+It cannot be stressed enough that for every mirrorlist generation you commence, you **MUST** run *pacman-mirrors -Syy*.

 ## Configuration flow of pacman-mirrors

 At launch an internal default configuration is setup,